 Seven years ago, when I began my attempt to answer that question, the information I had was very limited.
 I had my own office finances and the bills and receipts my patients brought me, but not much more.
-Five years later I’ve broadened the scope of my research considerably to include overviews of the finances of nearly all of the various industries in health care.
+Seven years later I’ve broadened the scope of my research considerably to include overviews of the finances of nearly all of the various industries in health care.
 This research has provided answers to many of the questions I was asking then, but has also uncovered answers to questions I never would have imagined to ask when I began my research.

 My website contains an enormous amount of information now.
 It would take several days for most people to sift through it.
 So what conclusions can be drawn from all of this information?
 Perhaps the best way to sum it all up is to answer three basic questions about our health care system:

-1. How did we in the US end up with the most expensive and inefficient health care system in the developed world?
+1. How did we in the U.S. end up with the most expensive and inefficient health care system in the developed world?